emilymorosoff/Horiseon-Accessible-Website/README.md

 ## 🙌 Credits

+- Repository structure and base code adapted from [urban-octo-telegram](https://github.com/coding-boot-camp/urban-octo-telegram.git) authored by Georgeyoo.
-Designed and developed by Horiseon.
-Special thanks to OpenAI's ChatGPT-4 for assistance in generating a README.md template.
+- Special thanks to OpenAI's ChatGPT-4 for assistance in generating a README.md template.
+- Immense gratitude to my Preply tutors, Tooba from Pakistan and Benedek from Hungary, for their unwavering support throughout my educational journey as a developer.

 ## ⚖ License